 To ensure that your website is optimized and effective, it is important to create connections between your pages, known as “interlinking.”
 This involves adding links from one page on your site to related pages on the same site.
 This helps to create a comprehensive network of information and demonstrates to search engines that you have a strong understanding of your topic.

 It is recommended to have at least three links pointing to a page from other articles on your website.
 Interlinking is similar to obtaining backlinks, but from within your own site.

-By adding a FAQ schema to your website, you can optimize your pages and take advantage of Google’s search-assisted features.
-This specialized markup code improves the SEO of your content by signaling to search engines that it is presented in a Q&A format, making it eligible for rich snippets on Google’s search engine results pages (SERPs).
+By adding a FAQ schema to your website, you can optimize your pages and take advantage of Google’s search assisted features.
+This specialized markup code optimizes your content making it eligible for rich snippets on Google SERPs.

-Links from other websites to your own website are known as backlinks.
+Links from external websites to your own website are known as backlinks.
 These links are important for search engine ranking because they demonstrate that your content is trustworthy and credible.
-When other websites link to your site, it can help improve your ranking in search engine results, as it shows that your content is valuable enough that other sites are willing to link to it.

 On the whole, a lot revolves around creating the right type of content.
 People also search for keywords can help you find the right kind of keyword variations to add to your content that will fulfill users intent.
 But structuring them, making them SEO and user friendly completely depends on your objectives.

 Google “People also search for” keywords are great for creating actionable content.
 You can understand more on how to engage users on your website or get that long click thing going.